rust-unofficial/patterns/idioms/pass-var-to-closure.md

-# Pass variable to closure
+# Pass variables to closure

 ## Description